 We perhaps take it for granted that despite having been born with less than perfect vision, we can continue to have it corrected by lenses, or more permanently elect to have it corrected by laser eye surgery.
 This was not always the case.
 This article will explore how technology has changed in optometry.

 13th century examples exist from Europe of handheld convex lenses that were used in the treatment of presbyopia, or vision loss that was age-related.
-Today, these are referred to as reading glasses.
+Today, this treatment is normally wearing reading glasses as treatments are still developing for this.
+However, there is monovision.
+That presbyopia surgery option should help those suffering from presbyopia to see both distant and near objects without reading glasses.
+That might be worth looking into.
 In Italy, lenses were glass-blown and set in in leather, wood, or animal horn.
 The glass would be held against the face or perched upon the nose.

 It is thought that Salvino D’Armate is likely to have invented eyeglasses in about 1285, although there are sources suggesting it was earlier.
 Salvino was to share his invention with Italian Monk, Allesandro dell Spina.
 He was the one who made it public, and due to this, has often been crediting with having invented them himself.